fluidware/fluidsurveys-docs/api/tut_p1.rst

 		});
 	}); //end of document ready.

-We loop through the surveys we get back (stored in *data.surveys*) and save them in a object *SURVEYS* for later use.
+We loop through the surveys we get back (found in *data.surveys*) and save them in a object *SURVEYS* for later use.
 We then populate the HTML with the name of each survey.
 We also delegate the survey links to the showSurvey function.

 Show Survey
 ```````````